docekalgjkt/Maze_Bartos/README.md

   - draw maze from transcript on canvas
     - 1's as blocks and 0's as paths
   - pull-down window for picking maze lvl
+  - field for entering file path to own maze script
   - two textfields for entering robots coordinates
   - play! button
+  - top menu for settings, help and instructions
+  - (batery for robot moves)

 ### Translator
   - translate any document with maze layout into 1's and 0's in list format